IceHe/lib/java/cmd/java.md

 - Enables the **perfdata feature.**
     - This option is enabled by default to allow JVM monitoring and performance testing.
     - Disabling it suppresses the creation of the `hsperfdata_userid` directories.
-    - To disable the perfdata feature, specify `-XX:-UsePerfData`.

 _`-XX:+UseTransparentHugePages`_